France to shut far-right group after student death

 The group to be shut down, the Revolutionary Nationalist Youths, is the militant wing of a broader far-right movement known as the "Third Way".

-The leader of the Youths group, Serge Ayoub, told French television that it was a "stupid" move and denied any links to Meric's death.
-"The Revolutionary Nationalist Youths are in no way implicated by the police in this case ...
-None have been questioned by police," he said.

-The Paris prosecutor had said in an earlier press conference on Saturday that all the suspects under investigation had ties to the Third Way, without specifically mentioning the Youths wing.
+The Youths group has denied it was involved in Meric's beating but the Paris prosecutor said in an earlier press conference on Saturday all the suspects under investigation had ties to the Third Way.

 "I have asked (Interior Minister Manuel Valls) to immediately begin the procedure ... to proclaim the dissolution of the Revolutionary Nationalist Youths," Prime Minister Jean-Marc Ayrault said in a statement.

-Ayrault said the government was looking into whether other far-right groups could be dissolved and reiterated his promise to "cut into pieces" neo-Nazi and fascist groups in France.
+Ayrault said the government is looking into whether other far-right groups could be dissolved and reiterated his promise to "cut into pieces" neo-Nazi and fascist groups in France.

 Meric was involved in a fight with tattooed right-wing youths he had been taunting in a typical clash between the two camps.
 The prosecutor said he died from head injuries sustained in a beating.